Minoxidil for Beard Growth

 Minoxidil Topical Treatment

-• Hair shedding: At the beginning of your minoxidil treatment, you may experience some hair shedding.
-This occurs when follicles shift from the telogen (resting) phase to the anagen (growing) phase of the hair growth cycle.
+Hair shedding: At the beginning of your minoxidil treatment, you may experience some hair shedding.
+This occurs when follicles shift from the telogen (resting) phase to the anagen (growth) phase of the hair growth cycle.
 It is nothing to worry about and usually only lasts for 4-6 weeks.

-• Rare symptoms: In rare cases, minoxidil can cause chest pain, a rapid heartbeat, dizziness, difficulty breathing or weight gain.
+Rare symptoms: Rare but serious side effects include chest pain, a rapid heartbeat, dizziness, difficulty breathing or weight gain.
 Please contact a medical professional immediately if you experience any of these symptoms.

 Minoxidil Oral Treatment

-• Hair shedding: As with its topical counterpart, oral minoxidil can cause initial hair shedding for 4-6 weeks.
+Hair shedding: As with its topical counterpart, oral minoxidil can cause initial facial hair shedding for 4-6 weeks.

-• Hypertrichosis: Higher doses of minoxidil tablets are more likely to cause excess, unwanted hair growth on other parts of the body.
+Hypertrichosis: Higher doses of minoxidil tablets for beard growth are more likely to cause excess, unwanted hair growth on other parts of the body.
 While this is not permanent, it often causes patient concern.

-• Low blood pressure: Minoxidil tablets were originally developed to treat high blood pressure and may cause those with regular blood pressure to experience slight blood pressure dips.
+Low blood pressure: Originally developed to treat high blood pressure, Minoxidil tablets may cause those with regular blood pressure to experience slight blood pressure dips.
 This often presents as a feeling of faintness.

-• Tachycardia: Your body’s nervous system may automatically respond to minoxidil’s dilation of your blood vessels with an increased heart rate.
+Tachycardia (Rapid Heart Rate): Your body’s nervous system may automatically respond to the medication’s dilation of your blood vessels with an increased heart rate.
 Tachycardia specifically refers to a heart rate of over 100 beats per minute.

 Here is an overview of some of the key differences between using topical and oral minoxidil for beard restoration.

-• Convenience: Taking oral minoxidil for beard growth is quicker and easier than applying a topical solution.
-This is more convenient, especially for patients with very busy schedules.
+Convenience: Taking oral minoxidil is quicker and more straightforward than applying a topical solution daily, making it a more convenient option for those with busy schedules.

-Are you considering using topical or oral minoxidil as a beard loss treatment?
+Are you considering using topical or oral minoxidil as a beard enhancement treatment?

 Book a consultation with Dr Bonaros for more information and expert advice.